vsfarrar/seismic_wg1p6/README.md

 | CHEM001 | 202010|123| 0 | 1 | 4.0|3.89 |
 | CHEM001 | 202101|456| 1 | 0| 3.7|3.45 |

+For an example that includes all the "Bare Minimum" variables, see here: [Example dataset](https://docs.google.com/spreadsheets/d/14yD7tf09ZbpKUBF2KIkqPzPLpyKW9BeQyEd5zlR7EUM/edit?usp=sharing) (Google Doc; *open access*)

+### Bare minimum variables for running code:

+Of the below required variables, this lists the *bare minimum* to run the code as it stands in this repository.
+Without these variables, the code will not run.
+Please refer to the DataDescription and Project meeting notes above for details of how these variables are defined.

+* st_id
+* female
+* ethniccode_cat
+* urm
+* firstgen
+* international
+* transfer
+* lowincomeflag
+* numgrade
+* cumpriorgpa
+* gpao
+* crs_name
+* crs_term
+* crs_retake
+* summer_crs

 ### Required variables

 ✻ = variables specific to Project 6, not in original Working group 1 Data Description

 Student-level variables